 The Sioen Flexout range is produced on our transfer coating lines.
-Here, the PU paste is put on a paper carrier first, before being joint together with a knitted stretch fabric.
+Here, the PU paste is put on a paper carrier first, before being joined together with a knitted stretch fabric.
 Years of engineering and coating experience make us stand out in the production of this flexible material used outdoors.
 When we stand out, you excel.
 The 6-position production method ensures the best quality on the market.
-Our Flexout stretch membranes are often copied but never equalled.
+Our Flexout stretch membranes are often copied but remain unequalled.

 1. First layer on paper – decisive layer

-We poor the first PU coating layer onto the paper carrier.
+We pour the first PU coating layer onto the paper carrier.
 This paper is a temporary carrier of what will be the future top layer of the membrane.
-Both the quality of the paper and of the paste are decisive of the quality of the tensile architecture membrane.
-The high quality paste is the result of the mixture of pigments (also homemade at our EMB production plant) and PU polymers.
+Both the quality of the paper as well as that of the paste are decisive when it comes to the quality of the tensile architecture membrane.
+The high quality paste is the result of the mixture of pigments (also home-made at our EMB production plant) and PU polymers.